 A relatively large number of people in Fortville telecommute to their jobs.
 Overall, about 11.27% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Fortville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fortville does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Fortville who are college-educated is close to the national average for all communities of 21.84%: 20.92% of the adults in Fortville have a bachelor's degree or advanced degree.
+The education level of Fortville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.92% of adults 25 and older in Fortville have a college degree.

 The per capita income in Fortville in 2022 was $34,236, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $136,944 for a family of four.
 However, Fortville contains both very wealthy and poor people as well.